• Free shipping on all orders

 2. Cornstarch

-Another great way to remove mats from your dog’s fur is by rubbing a generous amount of cornstarch on it.
-Cornstarch is a great option!
+Another great way to remove mats from your dog’s fur is by using a generous amount of cornstarch.

 How to use it:

 • Start by sprinkling the corn starch on all areas with mats and clamps.
-Rub it in with your fingers making sure not to hurt the dog in the process.
+Rub it in with your fingers, taking care not to hurt the dog.

 • Brush each mat at a time.
 Don’t try to do too many or be in a rush.
 Some mats are too close to the skin and can cause pain for your canine friend.

-• After brushing all the mats, wash the dog with an organic shampoo while gently brushing the coat.
+• After brushing all the mats, wash your dog with an organic shampoo while gently brushing the coat.

-• Use a dog conditioner to help keep the coat soft and shiny, then rinse off.
+• Use a dog conditioner to keep the coat soft and shiny, and rinse it off.

 3. Use a De-matting Comb

-You can sometimes catch the mats right on time before they clamp up too much and need detangling solutions.
+You can sometimes catch the mats before they need detangling solutions.
 Here, the best tool to use is a de-matting comb to ease the knots and mats on the dog’s hair.

 Frankly, there are numerous brands of de-matting combs available in the market.
-Some are even designed for specific dog breeds, so do some research before making a purchase.
+Some are designed for specific breeds.

 How to use a de-matting comb:

-• Fetch the dog and de-matting comb.
+• Grab your dog and a de-matting comb.
 Find a relaxing place to sit and start working on the mats.

-• Start breaking apart larger ones with your fingers before using the de-matting combs.
+• Start breaking apart the larger ones with your fingers before using the de-matting comb.

 • You can get a detangling product that makes it easy to work out the kinks without harming the dog.

-• Comb out all the mats and knots.
-Check behind the ears and joints for knots that aren’t easily visible.
+• Comb out the mats and knots.
+Check behind the ears and joints for knots that are not visible.

 person combing miniature schnauzer